-- Transaction costs, notary costs and court fees, which are fixed by law and based on the value of the property. - Real property transfer tax (see Question 17). - Estate agents costs, at between 1.5% to 3% of the purchase price, plus VAT, depending on the purchase price, which is subject to negotiation.
+- Transaction costs, notary costs and court fees.
+Notary costs and court fees are fixed by law and based on the value of the property. - Real property transfer tax (see Question 18). - Estate agents costs, at between 1.5% to 3% of the purchase price plus VAT, depending on the purchase price, which is subject to negotiation.